 Analysis / Bias

 In review, 38 North frequently publishes satellite imagery of North Korea to show the locations and development of secret facilities and North Korean military actions.
-They also publish analysis of North Korea’s Kim Jong Un’s messages: “Kim Jong Un’s 2019 New Year’s Address: Dropping a Strategic Bombshell” and another article “Way Too Much to Do About Nothing”, which contains this quote “I thus interpret Kim’s threat of “finding a new way” not as a hint at more nuclear tests, but rather as a message to Donald Trump: You are not our only option for security and economic development.
-If you refuse to be cooperative, we will ignore you and turn to China.
+They also publish analysis of North Korea’s Kim Jong Un’s messages: “Kim Jong Un’s 2019 New Year’s Address: Dropping a Strategic Bombshell” and another article, “Way Too Much to Do About Nothing,” which contains the quote “I thus interpret Kim’s threat of “finding a new way” not as a hint at more nuclear tests, but rather as a message to Donald Trump: You are not our only option for security and economic development.
+If you refuse to cooperate, we will ignore you and turn to China.
 Oh, and we will take South Korea along.”
-When it comes to sourcing they usually utilize credible sources such as the New York Times, CNN and the Center for a New American Security.
+They usually utilize credible sources such as the New York Times, CNN, and the Center for a New American Security when it comes to sourcing.

-38 North uses minimal loaded language in their headlines as well as within articles such as this: Parade Drills Continue, No Signs of Missile Launchers Yet.
-This article is sourced directly to current satellite images of the parade staging areas.
+38 North uses minimally loaded language in their headlines and within articles such as this: Parade Drills Continue, No Signs of Missile Launchers Yet.
+This article is sourced from current satellite images of the parade staging areas.
 In general, 38 North reports news and analysis with minimal bias.

-Overall, we rate 38 North Least Biased based on the use of minimally loaded words and straightforward reporting.
-We also rate them Mixed for factual reporting due to a lack of financial transparency.
-(M. Huitsing 1/4/2019)
+Overall, we rate 38 North Least Biased based on minimally loaded words and straightforward reporting.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(M. Huitsing 1/4/2019) Updated (09/29/2023)